japawBlob/japawBlob/README.md

 Hi, I’m @japawBlob, which is my name because github didn't allow me to name myself blob#AA791D
-I work at STMicroelectronics with automotive microcontrollers.
+I work at TurboNext.ai with LLM inference.
 I enjoy working with systems languages and embedded systems.
 Fluent in C, can exist in C++, scripting in python and eager to learn Rust.